khaninger/autodiff_dynamic_systems/README.md

 # Algorithmic Differentiation of Dynamic Systems
 This library provides tools for:
 - Building and composing linear dynamic systems with symbolic variables to represent parameters or design variables.
-- Optimizing (properties of) these systems over the design variables
+- Optimizing these systems over the design variables
   - [x] H2 norm
-- Constraining the optimization problem to maintain system properties:
+- Constraining the optimization problem to maintain system properties
   - [x] Stability (via Routh Table)
   - [x] Passivity